Server Settings

 Admin Emails: In this parameter, the instance administrator's email is entered by default; however, it is possible to add other addresses to perform user network administration functions, branding and or the operation of the IoT server.

-Invalid Email Domains: Allows us to indicate the email providers that will be rejected, that way we can limit the access of certain users to a private IoT instance.
+Invalid Email Domains: Allows us to indicate the email providers that will be rejected, so that we can limit the access of certain users to a private IoT instance.

-Invalid Usernames: Allows to lock or reserve specific usernames on a private server instance.
+Invalid Usernames: Allows locking or reserving specific usernames on a private server instance.

-Min Password Lenght: Is useful to force the user to keep safe passwords
+Min Password Length: It is useful to force the user to keep safe passwords.

-Public signup: This button allows you to enable public user access to a private network provided you have enough user licenses in your Thinger.io subscription
+Public signup: This button enables public user access to a private network, provided sufficient user licenses are available in the Thinger.io subscription.

-Secret Key: Allows to change the security key of the recaptcha system
+Recaptcha Secret: Allows changing the security key of the Recaptcha system.

 The amount of the following features can be configured using this interface: